-Bank Borrowings Outstanding bank borrowings at April 27, 2018 were short-term advances to certain non-U.S. subsidiaries under credit agreements with various banks.
-Bank borrowings consist primarily of borrowings in Japanese Yen at interest rates ranging from 0.17% to 0.21%, and the borrowing is a natural hedge of currency and exchange rate risk.
+Bank Borrowings Outstanding bank borrowings at April 26, 2019 were short-term advances to certain non-U.S. subsidiaries under credit agreements with various banks.
+Bank borrowings consist primarily of borrowings in Japanese Yen at an interest rate of 0.18%, and the borrowing is a natural hedge of currency and exchange rate risk.